http-party/http-server/README.md

      npm install http-server -g

 This will install `http-server` globally so that it may be run from the command line.
-Now try:

-     http-server /mypath

-The entire /mypath tree will now be available at `http://localhost:8080/`.

 ## Usage:

      http-server [path] [options]

+Example:

+     avian@avian:~/web$ http-server ~/handbook -p 9000
+     Starting up http-server for: /home/avian/handbook on port: 9000 http-server successfully started at 9000
+     Hit CTRL-C to stop the server

+The entire /mypath tree will now be available at `http://localhost:8080/`.

-Available options:
+## Available Options:

 `-p` Port to listen for connections on (defaults to 8080)